JennysJam/blog/content/blog/learnc.md

 +++
-title = "What I wished I knew when learning C"
+title = "What I wished I knew when learning C" date = 2023-06-30 description = "An overview of the C ecosystem and associated environment"
 +++

 # What I wished I knew when learning C